 \section{Acknowledgement}

-The authors gratefully thank G. Gori, G. Mussardo, P. Sodano, G. Somogyi and G. Takacs for useful discussions.
-A.T. is grateful for kind hospitality to the Galileo Galilei Institute (Florence) where the final part of this work has been performed during the Workshop ``From Static to Dynamical Gauge Fields with Ultracold Atoms''.
+The authors gratefully thank E. Langmann, G. Gori, G. Mussardo, P. Sodano, G. Somogyi, G. Takacs and T. G. Kovacs for useful discussions.
+A.\,T. is grateful for kind hospitality to the Galileo Galilei Institute (Florence) where part of this work has been performed during the Workshop ``From Static to Dynamical Gauge Fields with Ultracold Atoms''.
 Financial support by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences and by the CNR/MTA Italy-Hungary 2019-2021 Joint Project ``Strongly interacting systems in confined geometries" is gratefully acknowledged.
 N.\,D. acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG) under the Collaborative Research Centre ``SFB 1225 ISOQUANT'' and Germany's Excellence Strategy EXC-2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster)'.